Where to Find Reliable Car Insurance Company Ratings

 These two metrics measure very different things and should never be used interchangeably.

 A company can have a decent J.D.
 Power score (strong brand experience) but a poor NAIC complaint index (high rate of formal regulatory complaints).
-Always use both together.
+Always use both together for the most complete picture.

 How to Read Complaint Ratios in Context